AdamT20054/GasWatch/README.md

 -gasvalue 70
 ```

-You can also change the time inbetween pings so users dont get spammed using
+You can also change the time between pings so users don't get spammed using

 ```sh
 {prefix}cooldown {value in ms}
 ```

-The program checks the API every 15minutes, so without this cooldown the role would be pinged every 15mins.
+The program checks the API every 15minutes, so without this cool-down the role would be pinged every 15mins.
 If you want
-the time between pings to be atleast 1hour, you'd do
+the time between pings to be at least 1hour, you'd do

 ```sh
 -cooldown 3600000
 ```

-The cooldown command uses Miliseconds for the value given.
+The cool-down command uses Milliseconds for the value given.

-As default, the bot has a 1Hour cooldown and is triggered when the GWEI gas value drops below 200
+As default, the bot has a 1Hour cool-down and is triggered when the GWEI gas value drops below 200

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to be learned, inspire, and create.
 Any
 contributions you make are **greatly appreciated**.

 * If you have suggestions for adding or removing projects, feel free